-- The Port of Felixstowe in the south - is the UK's busiest container port, accounting for almost 40% of the total national volume of container freight1.
+- The Port of Felixstowe in the south is the UK's busiest container port, accounting for almost 40% of the total national volume of container freight1.
 It is the seventh busiest in Europe, and it increased its cargo capacity by over 18% between 2010 and 20152.
 The Port of Felixstowe is therefore a major international gateway and a logistics hub.
 With deep water capacity, it handles "mega vessels" and it has a substantial intermodal rail freight facility.
 There has been - and continues to be - substantial investment in the port's operations.
 In 2017, approval was given for a £60m scheme funded by Network Rail and Hutchison Ports to improve rail connections3; and a 1.4 million sq. ft.
 Port of Felixstowe Logistics Park is planned.
-The Port of Felixstowe currently employs more than 2,500 people4.

-- Adastral Park located close

-to Martlesham in the south of

-East Suffolk is home to BT's

-Global Research and Development

-Headquarters.
-It is recognised

-internationally for its excellence in

-telecommunications research.
-It hosts

-BT's national broadband operations

-centre and also BT's network test

-and integration facility, which is the

-largest facility of its kind in Europe.
+The Port of Felixstowe currently employs more than 2,500 people4. - Adastral Park located close to Martlesham in the south of East Suffolk - is home to BT's Global Research and Development Headquarters.
+It is recognised internationally for its excellence in telecommunications research.
+It hosts BT's national broadband operations centre and also BT's network test and integration facility, which is the largest facility of its kind in Europe.

-- It is a key resource in relation to artificial intelligence.
+It is a key resource in relation to artificial intelligence.
 At Adastral Park, BT accounts for around 3,000 direct jobs of which over 2,000 are focused on R&D. In addition, Innovation Martlesham (IM) has been operating since 2011 to encourage the development of a cluster of ICT companies.
-There are now close to 100 companies, ranging from global ICT vendors such as Cisco, Huawei, Nokia and Intel to scale-up businesses such as Coderus and Silicon:Safe5. - Offshore and renewable energy is a major focus further north, particularly in and around Lowestoft.
-The energy sector has many different elements. both within Lowestoft and more broadly.
+There are now close to 100 companies, ranging from global ICT vendors - such as Cisco, Huawei, Nokia and Intel - to scaleup businesses such as Coderus and Silicon:Safe5.

+Offshore and renewable energy is a major focus further north, particularly in and around Lowestoft.
+The energy sector has many different elements, both within Lowestoft and more broadly.
 Offshore wind - and servicing linked to it - is one element; and activities linked to Southern North Sea gas fields are another.
 With its own port, Lowestoft is playing a key role.
 The sector's growth is further encouraged through the designation of sites within an Enterprise Zone and the activities and provision linked to OrbisEnergy.
 In this context, Lowestoft has seen major investments and success stories in recent years.
-These include the growth of James Fisher Marine Services which developed quickly from being a tenant of OrbisEnergy to a major offshore service provider and significant local employer.
-In addition, Lowestoft should benefit from the East Anglia Array (a proposed series of offshore wind farms to be located around 30 miles off the east coast) - Sizewell B opened in the 1990s and will operate until at least the 2050s (following a licence extension).
-It followed Sizewell A, which operated for about 40 years from the late 1960s.
-Looking ahead, EDF Energy and its partner (China General Nuclear Ltd) have put forward proposals to construct, develop and operate Sizewell C, a new nuclear power station.
-This would be a major project running well into the second half of
+These include the growth of James Fisher Marine Services which developed guickly from being a tenant of OrbisEnergy to a major offshore service provider and significant local employer.
+In addition, Lowestoft should benefit from the East Anglia Array (a proposed series of offshore wind farms to be located around 30 miles off the east coast).